De Broglie Wavelength Calculator

 What is the de Broglie wavelength of an electron?

-Let's find the de Broglie wavelength of an electron traveling at the speed of light.
+Let's find the de Broglie wavelength of an electron traveling at 1% of the speed of light.

 - Multiplying the mass and speed, we obtain the momentum of the particle: